 Thrush in your horse’s hooves!

-Thrush is a pretty gross bacterial infection of the hoof, most commonly seen in the sulci (or grooves) and frog area.
+Thrush in horse hooves is a pretty gross bacterial infection of the hoof, most commonly seen in the sulci (or grooves) and frog area.
+There is a distinct odor to thrush, also, and once you smell it, you can never forget it.

-- The bacteria are anaerobic, so it lives without oxygen, perfect under a hoof, right?
+- The bacteria are anaerobic, so the infection lives without oxygen – perfect under a hoof, right?
 Advanced cases can extend to the sole and white line, and when thrush affects the sensitive areas, horses can become lame.
+You may notice a black pasty substance in the grooves.

-- New research tells us that thrush is not discriminatory, it can affect horses that live in pristine “poop never hits the ground” stalls, while rarely infecting some horses that live in mud.
+- New research tells us that thrush is not discriminatory, it can affect horses that live in pristine “poop never hits the ground” stalls, while rarely infecting some horses that live in mud and loads of manure.

 - Researchers have found that it’s more often the horse not “self-cleaning” the hoof by walking.
 A walking horse that flexes and contracts the hoof anatomy helps to prevent thrush.